cocos2d/cocos2d-x/tools/android-emulator-README.md

 For a few years the only option was to run the Android emulator by emulating the ARM instruction set on a x86 host machine.
 While this is still possible, it has two problems
  * it is very, very slow
- * GPU support and OpenGL ES 2.0 is not well supported - so cocos2d-x does not run correctly.
+ * GPU support and OpenGL ES 2.0 is not well supported

+So cocos2d-x does not run correctly.

 The fix is to use virtualization with the x86 version of Android and enable GPU acceleration.
+With these options enabled, you can successfully use the emulator to develop with cocos2d-x!

 ## How-to